 - Assist in the development of skills in self-advocacy by conducting individual or group sessions.

-If you think you need assistance simply call DA on 1300 365 085 and talk about your issue with an EMR Support Person.
+If you think you need assistance simply call DA on 1300 365 085 and talk about your issue with an Intake Officer.
 If you work for a service or are a professional in the field and wish to refer a person for assistance with an appeal to the AAT complete the online referral on our home page.